grenzbotin/react-electron-template/README.md

 #### Trigger release build

 The `git-release` script helps you in preparing for a new release.
 After running `yarn release:git` it will ask you for the new version, update the package.json and push your branch with a tag to git.
-This will create new build packages and executables via the github action.
+This will create a new build and release via the github action.

 #### Local build